coldbox-elixir/extension-vue/readme.md

 This package provides Webpack support for compiling `.vue` files in your ColdBox Elixir 2 projects.

+**Note:** if you are using VueJS 2.x, [you are actually looking for this extension.](https://github.com/coldbox-elixir/extension-vue-2)

 ### Step 1: Install

 ```